For many businesses, their trucking fleet is their lifeline.

 Therefore, it is important to perform coolant inspections during the summer.
 Ideally, you should remember to check your coolant supply before temperatures get too hot; however, this is one of many maintenance details that often falls through the cracks for truck fleet owners.

 If it’s not already part of your maintenance routine, make it a point to add this important task to your truck inspection checklist.

 How to Conduct a Coolant Check and Protect Your Engine

 You don’t need a professional maintenance person to conduct a coolant check.
 If you know what the coolant reservoir looks like, you can simply pop the hood, and perform your own visual inspection.

 If the coolant is close to the top of the reservoir, you don’t need to do anything; however, it’s a good practice to perform frequent coolant checks and to replenish your coolant as needed before it gets too low.

 If your coolant reservoir is less than half full, you’ll need to refill it as soon as possible.
 Keep in mind that coolants are not created equal.
 Your truck needs a specific coolant.
-Use it.
 If you aren’t sure about the type of coolant you need, consult with a mechanic or your fleet maintenance supervisor.

 Other Ways to Keep Your Cool on the Road

 In addition to maintaining a proper level of coolant, there are a few other maintenance activities you can prioritize to keep your truck cool while on the road.

 For starters, look underneath your truck for any coolant puddles or drips.
 If you have a coolant leak, then your truck will deplete its reservoirs faster than normal and could end up overheating as a result.
 You’ll need to fix the leak as soon as possible to avoid costly problems down the road.